acidanthera/OpenCorePkg/Debug/README.md

 - https://macports.org/ — via MacPorts (`sudo port install gdb +multiarch`)
 - Your preferred method here

-Once GDB is installed the process is as simple as running the following set of commands:
+Once GDB is installed you can use `efidebug.tool` for debugging.
+In case you do not want to use `efidebug.tool`, the following set of commands can be used as a reference:

 ```
 $ ggdb /opt/UDK/Build/OpenCorePkg/NOOPT_XCODE5/X64/OpenCorePkg/Debug/GdbSyms/GdbSyms/DEBUG/GdbSyms.dll.dSYM/Contents/Resources/DWARF/GdbSyms.dll